felixandersen/sneak-link/README.md

 ⚠️ **Use at your own discretion.
 This is new software and has not been widely used in production yet.**

-- **Share URL Security**: Relies on NextCloud and Immich generating cryptographically secure random share URLs.
-Weak entropy in NextCloud or Immich compromises the security model.
+- **Share URL Security**: Relies on your self-hosted service generating cryptographically secure random share URLs.
+Weak entropy or other vulnerabilities in the share URLs compromises the security model.
 - **Rate Limiting**: IP-based rate limiting can be bypassed with distributed attacks.
 Consider additional protection at the reverse proxy level.
 - **Session Management**: Cookies persist until expiration even if the original NextCloud or Immich share is deleted.
 No automatic session invalidation.
 - **Cookie Compliance**: Uses cookies for authentication.
 Consider privacy laws (GDPR, etc.) if deploying for business use or public access.